-Open Access repositories consist of disciplines' or institutions' archived research materials and which are made freely available to the public.
+Open access repositories typically consist of disciplines' or institutions' archived research materials and distributes that material for free via the Internet.
 The materials archived are not necessarily peer-reviewed by the repository, and may or may not have been published prior to being deposited into the repository.

-For a list of other Open Access repositories see see the Registry of Open Access Repositories (ROAR).
+An authoritative list of other open access repositories is available via the Registry of Open Access Repositories (ROAR).

-Open Access does not change author's rights: authors' works are still protected by copyright.
-In fact, in many ways authors who publish via an Open Access model retain more rights over their their works that when publishing under a traditional model.
-When authors agree to Open Access they agree to right of use, allowing unrestricted distribution (reading, downloading, copying, sharing, storing and printing) of the full-text work.
+Open access is about distribution and making information available; it does not significantly change the production of research, and does not seek to change author rights.
+In fact, in most cases authors who publish via an open access model retain more rights over their their works that when publishing under a traditional model.
+Authors who publish via open access agree to right of use, allowing unrestricted distribution (reading, downloading, copying, sharing, storing, and printing) of the full-text work, so long as the original author is given credit.
 Authors may choose to license their works under open content licensing, such as Creative Commons.

-To search for permissions given by publishers as part of a publisher's copyright transfer agreement see the SHERPA/ (RightsMEtadata for Open archiving) tool.
-To see open licensing agreements, Creative Commons is the most common tool used by content creators.
+To search for permissions given by publishers as part of a journal publisher's copyright transfer agreement see the SHERPA/ tool.

 Benefits and Concerns